 Before staring it’s a good idea to get everything in order.
 These are the most important things you’ll need to successfully propagate your spider plant.

-- Healthy spider plant with offshoots (obviously!)
+- A healthy spider plant with offshoots (obviously!)

 - Sharp, sterilized scissors or pruners

-- Small pots with drainage holes
+- Small pots that have drainage holes

 - Water